Getting Started Guide

 Level 1 — Single Text Generation

-One call, no state, no setup:
+One call, no state, no agent loop:

 import { generateText } from '@framers/agentos';